-As a solar estimator, there are several nuances to every solar system cost that are hard to pin down.
+As an estimator, there are several nuances to every solar system that are hard to pin down.
 That’s where the art of estimating comes into play.
 These nuances range from wiring best practices to how much a subcontractor will really cost to racking for the specific site to pure mobilization costs.
 I think that all these numbers can be wrapped into one over-arching factor: SPF.
 No, not sun tan lotion.
 Solar Puke Factor.

 OK, ok, enough dramatics.
 What does this really mean?
 First I’m going to define what it is and then I’ll take you through a few case studies.
 By the time you’ve read through this, I think you’ll be a believer.
 Let’s get this term to be an industry standard!